MahjongPantheon/pantheon/README.md

 - Support chat (EN): https://discord.gg/U5qBkexfEQ
 - Support chat (RU): https://t.me/pantheon_support

+### Production build

+To deploy pantheon on your own VPS or personal environment on production mode:

+1. Make sure you have Docker, Docker-compose, GNU Make and PHP8+ installed on your system.
+2. Create new environment config file in `Common/envs/` folder.
+There are examples inside.
+If you just want to build pantheon in production mode locally, use `prebuiltlocal.env` file.
+3. Fill new environment file with proper values, mostly it's about hosts, where you want the services to be accessible from the outer internet.
+Please note: setting up Nginx or any other reverse proxy is your responsibility.
+Pantheon does not offer any pre-made configs for it.
+4. Set up your reverse proxy, add SSL certificates (optionally).
+Point your reverse proxy entry points to following ports:
+   1. Game API (Mimir) to port 4001
+   2. User API (Frey) to port 4004
+   3. Ratings service (Rheda) to port 4002
+   4. Mobile assistant (Tyr) to port 4003
+   5. Admin panel (Forseti) to port 4007
+5. Run the following command: `ENV_FILENAME=yourenv.env make prod_compile`.
+This will build and run all containers, and also bootstrap an administrator account (admin@localhost.localdomain with password 123456).
+6. Basically, you're done :)

-### Preparations
+### Development environment

 Pantheon developer environment works on *nix hosts (mac, linux, *bsd).
 Windows-based systems are not supported (while it still MAY work, it is not tested at all, also you may want to try using it under WSL in Windows 10+).

-Make sure you have Docker installed and daemon running on your system.
+Make sure you have Docker and Docker Compose installed and daemon running on your system.
 Also Pantheon expects PHP8+ to be installed on your host system for some minor needs.
 For debugging, please make sure all the php extensions are installed as well, see Dockerfile for a complete list.

-### Running containers

 _Note: on some linux distros almost every docker-related command should be run as root.
 If nothing happens, or error is displayed, try adding `sudo` before `make`._

-1. `make container` to build a pantheon container (this should be done every time Dockerfile is changed).
-2. `make run` to run the container and do all preparations inside of it (this should be done after each container shutdown).
-3. `make dev` to install dependencies for all projects, run database migrations and start all servers.
+1. Run `make dev` to build and start all containers, install dependencies for all projects, run database migrations and start webpack dev servers for Tyr and Forseti.
-4. Now you can use `make logs` and `make php_logs` to view all logs in real-time.
+2. After everything is build, you can use `make logs` and `make php_logs` in each subsystem folder to view logs in real-time.
 Also you may use `make shell` to get to container shell, if you want to.
 Notice that killing php-fpm, postgres or nginx will ruin the container entirely.
 Use Dockerfile to alter their configuration.
-5. You can use `make stop` to stop the container and `make kill` to stop the container AND clean images (e.g. this will remove all db data).
+3. You can use `make stop` to stop all containers (without deleting the data) and `make kill` to stop the container AND clean images (e.g. this will remove all db data).

-To create new empty event, run `make empty_event` - and you will be able to access event with printed link.
-Admin password for every generated empty event is `password`.
-To create an event and fill it with some data, run `make seed` or `make seed_tournament` (with `sudo` if required).
+To create an event and fill it with some data, run `make seed`, `make seed_bigevent` or `make seed_tournament` (with `sudo` if required).
+Note that users are re-seeded on each command run.
-Note: this command will perform a full cleanup of data!

 A separate [guide about debugging in PhpStorm IDE](./docs/technical/phpstorm.md) is available.